Page contents

 Money In Greece – Cash, Cash Mooooooney

-Greece is essentially a cash society, and though you will be able to use your cards in all the big cities and tourist sites, you should be aware that international credit and debit cards often charge overseas transaction fees for EACH transaction.
+Greece is essentially a cash society, and though you will be able to use your cards in all the big cities and touristy sites, you should be aware that international credit and debit cards often charge overseas transaction fees for EACH transaction.
 These charges can quickly add up.

 The biggest reason to use money in Greece is to bargain!
 You’ll get better prices when doing your souvenir shopping.